PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 A pseudo-legal move is one that follows the rules of how pieces typically move but does not account for whether the king is in check.
 If an engine takes this route, it is forced to check for legality afterward, generally by making that move on a copy of the board and verifying that it doesn't leave the king in check.

 ==== Legal Move Generation
 A legal move is a subset of pseudo-legal moves that accounts for the king being in check.
-This approach is more complex than pseudo-legal move generation as it needs to account for pinned pieces, checking pieces, and typically requires producing a checkmask that later filters the moves @sophie[p.65].
+This approach is more complex than pseudo-legal move generation as it needs to account for pinned pieces, checking pieces, and typically requires producing a check-mask that later filters the moves @sophie[p.65].

 ==== Pseudo-Legal Vs Legal Move Generation
 Although pseudo-legal move generation adds to the running time of the move generation algorithm because of the need to check for legality during search @sophie[p.11], it tends to be preferred.
 During the search phase with pruning heuristics such as alpha-beta, if a cutoff occurs, the engine avoids wasting time generating or verifying the legality of moves that would have been pruned regardless @parallel_chess_searching[p.56] @bijl_2021_exploring[p.20].
-As such, modern engines, including the highest-rated engine #link("https://stockfishchess.org/")[Stockfish], prefer the pseudo-legal move generation approach.
+As such, modern engines, including the highest-rated engine #link("https://Stockfishchess.org/")[Stockfish], prefer the pseudo-legal move generation approach.

 === Generating Moves For Non-Sliding Pieces